-Designing for wild flowers and wildlife adds an extra dimension to the landscape.
-It is an exciting way of gardening and can help our native wildlife by providing food and habitat that may be in short supply in the wild.
+Designing for wild flowers, food and wildlife adds an extra dimension to the landscape.
+It is an exciting way of gardening and can help our local wildlife by providing habitat and food that may be in short supply in the fractured wild.
 Even a small garden can be managed in such a way that birds and mammals become a part of the fabric of the garden, rather than occasional visitors.

 Jo and Jos Hindriks, near Frederick, MD

 Landscaping for Wildlife

 Landscaping for wildlife involves some new principles which are beyond the scope of traditional landscape practices.
 Landscapes designed for wild life focus on food, water, shelter and spacing.